Queen's Park station (England)

 Queen's Park is an interchange station in London.
 It is on the Bakerloo line of the London Underground and the Lioness line of the London Overground.
 On the Bakerloo line, the station is between Kensal Green and Kilburn Park stations.
-On the Lioness line, it is between Kensal Green and stations.
+On the Lioness line, it is between Kensal Green and Kilburn High Road stations.

 The station lies at the southern end of Salusbury Road, near the south-east corner of the public park from which the area now known as Queen's Park has taken its modern name.
-It is located in London fare zone 2.
+It is in London fare zone 2.

 History

 The station was first opened by the London and North Western Railway (LNWR) on 2 June 1879, on the main line from London to Birmingham.

 Services on the Bakerloo line were extended from Kilburn Park to Queen's Park on 11 February 1915.
 On 10 May 1915, Bakerloo services began to operate north of Queen's Park as far as over the recently built Watford DC line tracks shared with the LNWR.

 London Midland previously made three operational calls daily, which were not found in public timetables.
 As of the December 2013 timetable these stops no longer exist, with no main line services calling at the station.